 Indigenous Health Network

-The HNHB LHIN Indigenous Health Network (IHN) is made up of Indigenous health and social service providers across Hamilton, Niagara, Haldimand, Brant, Six Nations of the Grand River, and Mississaugas of the New Credit First Nation.
+The HNHB LHIN Indigenous Health Network (IHN) is made up of Indigenous health and social service providers across Hamilton, Niagara, Haldimand, Brant, Mississaugas of the Credit First Nation, and Six Nations of the Grand River.
 Together with the LHIN, the Indigenous Health Network seeks to address the health needs and issues of local Indigenous communities.

 Through the formation of the IHN, many health service providers and Indigenous organizations have developed stronger partnerships with each other and the LHIN.
 Collectively, the IHN strengthens the voice of Indigenous communities and provides essential advice and direction on local health care priorities, planning and service delivery.

-The IHN’s connection and engagement with local Indigenous community members across the LHIN, the network brings forward diverse perspectives and experiences of First Nations, Inuit, and Métis Peoples living both on and off-reserve, and in urban/rural settings.
+The IHN’s connection and engagement with local Indigenous community members across the LHIN brings forward diverse perspectives and experiences of First Nations, Inuit, and Métis Peoples living both on and off-reserve, and in urban/rural settings.

 The purpose of the IHN is to create a forum that will harmonize the efforts of First Nations, Métis and urban Indigenous health and social service providers toward creating a health system that: